 Consider integrating a therapist into your running regime to get ahead of any potentially serious and long-term injuries.

-Nordic Balance offers 5-star-rated physiotherapy clinics in St James’s, Central London, Wimbledon and Clapham.
-For more information about the range of treatments, including physiotherapy, osteopathy, chiropractic, podiatry and sports massage, contact us.
+Nordic Balance offers 5-star-rated physiotherapy clinics in Battersea, Clapham, Wimbledon and St James’s, Central London.
+For more information about our range of injury recovery and prevention treatments, including physiotherapy, osteopathy, chiropractic, podiatry, and sports massage, call us on 0208 090 0043.

 READ MORE